Computing with quadratic forms over number fields: Witt index of a quadratic form

-\begin{alg} Given a non-degenerate quadratic form $\varphi$ over a number field $K$, this algorithm computes the dimension of the anisotropic part of $\varphi$. \begin{enumerate} \item Use a real-root separation algorithm (e.g. \cite[\S8.5.2]{Mishra93}) on the generating polynomial of $K$ to find all the real embeddings $\rho_1, \dotsc, \rho_r$ of $K$ and compute the maximum of the signatures
+\begin{alg} Given a non-degenerate quadratic form $\varphi$ over a number field $K$, this algorithm computes the dimension of the anisotropic part of $\varphi$. \begin{enumerate} \item Use Algorithm~\ref{alg_signatures} to compute the list $S= (s_1, \dotsc, s_r)$ of the signatures of $\varphi$ under all real embeddings $\rho_1, \dotsc, \rho_r$ of $K$ and take the maximum of the absolute values of these signatures